Where Did My GPS Go?

 CoPilot works well with The Bad Elf GPS.
 The maps offer both 2D and 3D views.
 I have purposely avoided following CoPilot’s directions to test how quickly it adjusted and developed another course to my destination.
 It developed every new route nearly instantaneously and seamlessly, without any of the annoying verbal “recalculating” remarks found in most GPS devices.
 The overall look of the maps is fine, though not the level of detail found in Google Maps.
 On the other hand, it is much easier to track the movement of my car on CoPilot, and see where it is in relation to turns, cross streets, etc.

 In my car, I created a removable console mount for the iPad, and the big screen (when compared to my old Droid cell, and dedicated GPS devices) is great.
 I have yet to loose a satellite signal when driving around.
-The total cost for the GPS device and software came to $100, – my budget.
+The total cost to add GPS for an iPad 2 WiFi came to $100, – for both the chip and the software (my budget).
 Overall, I am very pleased with the entire system, – just wish I had done it sooner.